espressif/esp-idf/docs/en/api-reference/peripherals/index.rst

    Touch Sensor <touch_pad>
    UART <uart>

-Example code for this API section is provided in :example:`peripherals` directory of ESP-IDF examples.
+Code examples for this API section are provided in the :example:`peripherals` directory of ESP-IDF examples.